 The wombat says: It’s Blackjack Jim, but not as we know it!
 Tired of playing against the machine Wombat Fans?
 Is it time to switch from the wheels of Gamevy Roulette and it’s multi-wheel cousins?

 Or do you feel the need to interact with some fellow table game fans while you try your very best to beat the dealer?
-Then have a crack at NetEnt’s Live Blackjack game.
+Then have a crack at NetEnt’s and Evolution Gaming’s Live Blackjack games in out lobby.
 As you can tell by the name, Live Blackjack lets you take on the dealer in real time at a virtual casino table, so take your seats and place your bet, but will you hit or stand?
 Let’s find out!

 Look and Feel